Immigration and Customs Enforcement

 Latest data release

-The most recent release of data covers ICE enforcement actions through mid October 2025.
+The most recent release of data covers ICE enforcement actions through early March 2026.
 We are actively seeking ongoing updates.

 Explore the data in our interactive tool